 Nobody has to tell you that, in the fashion industry, the more ways you can get your clothes in front of your target audience, the better — which is why your website is so important.
 When designed strategically, your website can become a 24/7 marketing tool.
 It can help sell your products, while also attracting more customers to your retail location(s).

-- Don’t just hope people find your site; build keyword-rich content to attract them.
-Search engine optimization (SEO) is about creating the kind of site that ranks high in search results.
+Search Engine Optimization (SEO) is about creating the kind of site that ranks high in search results.
 When someone searches for the kinds of clothes you sell, you want them to find your website easily and quickly.
 This is where content comes into play.
 The more high-quality, keyword-optimized content you produce, the more opportunities there are for search engines to “promote” your website.
 For best results, focus on long-tail (longer, more specific, less competitive) terms rather than fat-head (shorter, more general, highly competitive) keywords.

-- Don’t just build for desktops; make your site responsive.
 A large percentage of today’s web visitors aren’t sitting at desks using personal computers.
 Most are on the go — in their cars, in waiting rooms, standing in line, etc. With so many visitors accessing your website via mobile devices, it’s vital that your site caters to a variety of viewing devices.
-A responsive web design provides a good user experience on desktops, laptops, tablets and smartphones — with adaptable webpages that display differently according to a user’s viewing device.
+A responsive web design provides a good user experience on desktops, laptops, tablets and smartphones — with adaptable web pages that display differently according to a user’s viewing device.